dhoyle/splicedocs-jekyll/pages/Tutorials/Ingest/ImportExamples1.md

 A fourth option works differently:

 * `BULK_IMPORT_HFILE` creates temporary HFiles and imports from them, which improves import speed, but eliminates constraint checking and adds complexity.
-Examples of bulk HFile imports are found in the [Importing Data 6: Bulk HFile Examples](tutorials_ingest_importexampleshfile.html) tutorial topic.
+Examples of bulk HFile imports are found in the [Importing Data: Bulk HFile Examples](tutorials_ingest_importexampleshfile.html) tutorial topic.

 ## Example 1: Importing data into a table with fewer columns than in the file   {#Example1}